pga03/docs-first-discovery/src/documents/icon.md

 A component wrapper around a single navigational icon, managing the state (active/inactive, confirmed).

-## Adding a Navigation Icon component
+## Using the Navigation Icon component

 *Option 1*: Typically this component is used as a sub-component of the [Navigation Icons](navIcons.md):
 ```javascript